 Schoolhouse Teachers vs Generations

-Generations offers a mailable curriculum with a biblical worldview, incorporating hands-on activities and real-world application.
+Generations offer a mailable curriculum with a biblical worldview, incorporating hands-on activities and real-world application.

 It allows for multi-grade teaching and can be adapted for independent learning as children age.